alces-software/symphony-directory/bin/cloud/manualdeploynotes.md

 * Log in either as the `alces` user and your environment keypair - or if a user was created through the directory appliance - log in as that user once IPA enrolment has completed on the login node
 * *Note* - full deployment and enrolment can take up to 10 minutes, check the status of enrolment through `/var/log/clusterware/instance.log`

+# Heat deployment

+## Infrastructure

+* Create a new stack using the `infrastructure.yaml` template found in `bumblebee/heat/manual`
+* Fill in the Heat parameters with the following information:
+  * `Stack Name` - enter a stack name
+  * `Creation Timeout (minutes)` - leave default (`60`)
+  * `Rollback On Failure` - `true`
+  * `Password for user` - Enter your OpenStack user password
+  * `Cluster admin key` - select your keypair, used to access the instance as the `alces` user
+  * `Bumblebee Image` - select the `directory` image you previously created
+  * `Alces Customizer profiles` - enter `directory` for automated setup of the directory appliance
+  * `Directory instance flavour` - select your desired instance type
+  * `environment_domain` - Enter your desired environment domain, e.g. `example`
+  * `S3 Access Key` - Enter your S3 access key, used with the Alces customize tool
+  * `S3 Region` - enter the region your customizer bucket lives in, e.g. `eu-west-1`
+  * `S3 Secret Key` - Enter your S3 secret key, used with the Alces customize tool
+  * `Alces Customizer S3 bucket` - enter your S3 bucket - e.g. `s3://mybucket`
+* Launch the Hear stack and wait for completion
+* If the `directory` custom profile was not used - log in to the instance and switch to the `root` user, then perform set up by running the following command:
+  `directory setup`
+* Optionally set up a new user to access deployed Flight Compute environments with:
+  * `directory user add -f firstname -l lastname -u firstnamelastname -s <ssh key>`
+  * *Note*: the SSH keypair option will only accept the middle part of the SSH public key (e.g. the key minus the `ssh-rsa` and name/email at the end of the key)

+## Storage appliance

+* Create a new stack using the `storage.yaml` template found in `bumblebee/heat/manual/appliances`
+* Fill in the Heat parameters with the following information:
+  * `Stack Name` - enter a stack name
+  * `Creation Timeout (minutes)` - leave default (`60`)
+  * `Rollback On Failure` - `true`
+  * `Password for user` - enter your OpenStack user password
+  * `Cluster admin key` - select your keypair, used to access the instance as the `alces` user
+  * `Bumblebee Image` - select the `storage` image you previously created
+  * `Alces Customizer profiles` - enter `node` for automatic IPA enrolment
+  * `Environment domain` - enter the name of your IPA domain, e.g. `example`
+  * `Private network` - select the private network created by your infrastructure template
+  * `S3 Access Key` - enter your S3 access key, used with the Alces customize tool
+  * `S3 Region` - enter the region your customizer bucket lives in, e.g. `eu-west-1`
+  * `Alces Customizer S3 bucket` - enter your S3 bucket - e.g. `s3://mybucket`
+* Launch the Heat stack and wait for completion

+## Compute environment

+* Create a new stack using the `cluster.yaml` template found in `bumblebee/heat/manual`
+* Fill in the Heat parameters with the following information:
+  * `Stack Name` - enter a stack name
+  * `Creation Timeout (minutes)` - leave default (`60`)
+  * `Rollback On Failure` - `true`
+  * `Password for user` - enter your OpenStack user password
+  * `Cluster admin key` - select your keypair, used to access the instances as the `alces` user
+  * `Bumblebee Image` - select the `clusterware-static` image you previously created
+  * `Alces Customizer profiles` - enter `node` for automatic IPA enrolment.
+Optionally - if a storage appliance was deployed, enter `node mounts` for automatic storage mount setup
+  * `Environment domain` - enter the name of your IPA domain, e.g. `example`
+  * `Private network` - select the private network created by your infrastructure template
+  * `S3 Access Key` - enter your S3 access key, used with the Alces customizer tool
+  * `S3 Region` - enter the region your customizer bucket lives in, e.g. `eu-west-1`
+  * `Alces Customizer S3 bucket` - enter your S3 bucket - e.g. `s3://mybucket`
+* Launch the Heat stack and wait for completion.
+Once IPA enrolment has finished - you can log in to the login node instance using either the `alces` user with your environment key pair, or using an optionally set up user from the Directory appliance